dual-shock/discord-loggarr/README.md

 ## how to run the development build
 note: if you dont have the `docker-compose.yml`, `.env` or `my-discord-loggarr.xml` files youll have to create them

+### setup
+- youll need a discord application and bot set up in your server, instructions on this can be found anywhere.
+- the bots auth token and the channel id you want it to report to
+- the bot needs permissions to send messages in said channel
+- an environment that runs docker containers, like unraid

 ### using using docker / docker-compose
 1. Copy `docker-compose.example.yml` to your `docker-compose.yml`